David-CB-UK/sir-john-donne-reenactment/README.md

 ### WAVE - Web Accessibility Evaluation Tools

-WAVE identified one alert: a *redundant link*.
-This occurs because both the logo and the "Home" navigation link direct users to the homepage.
-No errors were found.

-All pages passed both WCAG AA and AAA standards, with a contrast ratio of 8.59:1 and no contrast issues identified.
+Originally, all pages passed both WCAG AA and AAA standards, with a contrast ratio of 8.59:1 and no contrast issues identified.
+Following feedback, some changes were implemented, including styling the active page link with a different colour and underline, and highlighting the "Contact Us" link in the footer.
+These adjustments initially caused insufficient contrast in these elements.
+Further refinements were made to maintain the visual style while ensuring accessibility and a good UX.

 The features and structure review highlighted one minor issue on the Gallery page, where a heading level skipped from H2 to H4.
-This was subsequently corrected to H3.
+This was corrected to H3 to maintain a logical heading hierarchy for screen readers.

+WAVE testing identified one alert: a redundant link, occurring because both the logo and the "Home" navigation link point to the homepage.
+No other errors were found.
+After adjustments, all pages continued to pass WCAG AA and AAA standards, maintaining a contrast ratio of 8.59:1 with no contrast issues.

 <details> <summary><strong> </strong> WAVE - Home Page (Click to expand)</summary>